 - advanced pregnancy, when the womb pushes up against the stomach.

 The oesophagus uses muscular contractions (called 'peristalsis') to squeeze swallowed food down into the stomach.
 However, food inside the stomach is only kept there by the force of gravity, so don't lie down after a big meal.
 Usually, taking an antacid and waiting is all the treatment needed for heartburn in healthy people.

 Persistent heartburn can be caused by obesity.
 The extra fat inside the abdominal wall reduces the amount of room for the stomach and small intestines.
 Any extra pressure on the stomach, such as stooping, forces the stomach contents up into the oesophagus.
 Weight loss may reduce the symptoms.

 Gastro-oesophageal reflux disease

-- A hiatus hernia – part of the stomach is pushed up through the diaphragm and stays there.
+- hiatus hernia – part of the stomach is pushed up through the diaphragm and stays there

 Complications of gastro-oesophageal reflux disease

-Chronic exposure of the oesophagus to gastric juices can lead to:
+Chronic (ongoing) exposure of the oesophagus to gastric juices can lead to:

-- Raising the head of their bed to avoid reflux while sleeping
+- raising the head of your bed to avoid reflux while sleeping

 Where to get help